elschopi/Android_WhatsApp_VoiceTranscription/README.md

 # WhatsApp Voice Transcription (Android / Termux)

-A small self‑hosted tool to browse and transcribe your WhatsApp voice notes directly on your Android phone using Termux, a local Flask server, and a simple web UI.
+A small self-hosted tool to browse and transcribe your WhatsApp voice notes directly on your Android phone using Termux, a local Flask server, and a simple web UI.

 - No WhatsApp modification / root required
-- Reads your existing `.opus` voice notes from WhatsApp’s media folder
+- Reads your existing `.opus` voice notes from WhatsApp's media folder
 - Transcription providers:
   - **Groq Whisper API** (online, fast, good accuracy)
   - **Local `whisper.cpp`** (offline, best for German, slower)